 Like the SNOO, but much more affordable, this smart bassinet has five motions (car ride, wave, kangaroo, tree swing and rock-a-bye) and five speed options, as well as four white noise options (rain, ocean, fan and shh).
 Everything is controlled via the easy-to-use app.
 It's height-adjustable, has a mesh exterior for visibility, and a weight limit of 25 pounds.

 Yes, the price is, well, impressive.
 But new parents swear by this responsive smart bassinet, for very good reason.
 It combines rocking with soothing white noise and swaddling to help your child get some damn sleep.
 And it fits babies weighing up to 25 pounds, so you do get some bang for the admittedly many bucks you spend on it.
 You can control it from your phone, and get a daily sleep report.
 Which is a win-win, given that this was created by sleep expert Dr. Harvey Karp.
 It weighs 38 pounds.

 Halo's infant sleeper rotates and swivels 360 degrees, so your baby is always close to you and easily accessible.
 It has a lowering sidewall that can be locked into place, to simplify midnight feeds and diaper changes.
-This thing is also tricked out: It has a nightlight, 2 levels of vibration, 3 sounds, and 3 lullabies with volume control, plus a 30-minute auto shutoff.
-The base tucks under your bed Base tucks and needs only a 32 inch wall clearance.
+This thing is also tricked out: It has a nightlight, multiple levels of vibration plus lullabies and sleep sounds, as well as a 30-minute auto shutoff.
+The base tucks under your bed and needs only a 32 inch wall clearance.
 You can use it until your baby is 20 pounds, or can pull him- or herself up.
 This thing is 47 pounds, so portable, it's not.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.